 2. Decreased Particle Size

-Having a smaller particle size will make the distance from the center significantly shorter.
+Smaller particle sizes will shorten the distance from the center.
 This will not only allow for more efficient extraction, but also for a fuller extraction of the soluble flavors contained within the particle.

 Why Should You Not Buy Pre-Ground Coffee?